 - A place of employment MAY prohibit an employee as a condition of employment.

 - A public university may be able to enforce a local ordinance – see this case.
 U of M Ordinance.
 Wayne State Ordinance.

-- An educational institution MAY prohibit a student as a condition of enrollment.
+- An educational institution MAY prohibit a student or faculty as a condition of enrollment or employment.

 Current as of March 2023.
 For more Michigan concealed carry information see www.gotCPL.com – and be sure to sign up for our email newsletter for updates.